grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 - Log shipping where the target database is in the contained AG.
 Log shipping with the source database in the contained AG is supported.

 ### Resource Governor

-The Resource Governor is not applicable to Contained AG hence Resource Governor cannot be configured through Contained AG Connection.
+Resource Governor with a contained availability group isn't applicable.
+Configuring a Resource Governor when connected to a contained availability group doesn't work.

 ### Change data capture